jsebrech/php-o/README.md

 In short, the Validator::validate method will perform the checks as specified by the annotation comments for each of the properties.
 The result is an array of validation errors, this array being empty if all properties are valid.

-The supported annotations are those of JSR-303:
+The supported annotations are these:

 - **@Null**: can be used to override an @NotNull in a subclass.
 - **@NotNull**: property does not accept NULL as a value.
 If you do not specify this, NULL is a valid value (even if it fails other validation rules).
+- **@NotEmpty**: Same as @NotNull, and also string cannot be "", or whitespace and array must have at least one item.
 - **@Valid**: recursively validate this property (for object properties with a type annotation)
 - **@AssertTrue**
 - **@AssertFalse**